stevecochrane/express-rest-api-example/README.md

-# express-rest-api-example
+# HTML Reference API

 An example of a REST API built with Express and MongoDB, for self-education.
 A lot of this was learned from the book [Web Development with Node & Express](http://shop.oreilly.com/product/0636920032977.do) by Ethan Brown, and the article [Build a RESTful API Using Node and Express 4](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4) by Chris Sevilleja.

-This simply returns JSON and there isn't a front-end made for it yet.
+This simply returns JSON; for the associated front-end client, check out [html-reference-webapp](https://github.com/stevecochrane/html-reference-webapp).
 Currently it's used to store data on HTML elements (html, head, body, etc.) though the only data stored at the moment is a name and description for each element.

 ### Setup